Female toplessness in the United States

-In the United States, states have primary jurisdiction in matters of public morality.
+In the United States, individual states have primary jurisdiction in matters of public morality.
 The topfreedom movement has claimed success in a few instances in persuading some state and federal courts to overturn some state laws on the basis of sex discrimination or equal protection, arguing that a woman should be free to expose her chest (i.e., be topless) in any context in which a man can expose his.
 Other successful cases have been on the basis of freedom of expression in protest, or simply that exposure of breasts is not indecent (or similar terminology).

 Laws and ordinances barring female toplessness are being challenged in federal courts around the nation.
 Each lawsuit, if it prevails at the appellate level, will legalize topfreedom in the following U.S. circuits of appeal (from west to east): 9 (California), 8 (Missouri) and 4 (Maryland).
 A federal lawsuit in the 7th Circuit (Illinois), was lost at the appellate level and the petition for review by the U.S. Supreme Court was denied.
 A preliminary injunction in a federal lawsuit in the 10th Circuit (Colorado), was won at the appellate level.
 In September 2019, after spending over $300,000, Fort Collins decided to stop defending their ordinance and repeal it.
 That effectively gave females of all ages the right to go topless wherever males can in the jurisdiction of the 10th Circuit (Wyoming, Utah, Colorado, New Mexico, Kansas and Oklahoma states as well as all counties and cities therein).